PuenaruIonutMarian/HRNet/README.md

 - Push to the branch (git push origin feature/your-feature).
 - Create a new Pull Request.

+## Author

+Puenaru Ionut Marian

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.